daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 Next, [follow the Linux post installation steps here](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run Docker without typing `sudo`
 (only the subheading "Managing docker as a non-root user").
 Confirm that docker is working by following the verification instructions on that same page.

+## Quarto

+Quarto is an open-source scientific and technical publishing system that you can access from VSCode, Jupyter Lab, RStudio or the terminal.

+Install the [last version of Quarto](https://quarto.org/docs/get-started/) for Linux.

 ## VS Code extensions